faye68cutouta

 Frances took in the starstruck kid and taught him tricks of the trade he would use his whole career.
 In the Smith/Peters book, Allen heaps praise on Frances.
 He recalls the late nights talks when she spoke at length about the mechanics of crafting an act, finding meaning in details and leaving room for improvisation, and self respect.
 He cheerfully confirms that she was in fact as wild as she said she was.
 She introduced Peter Allen to black music and he credits Fran for developing his style: "Frances would sit me down for these talks.
 She had a definite philosophy.
 About everything.
 I had never, ever met anyone like her...She smoked dope ... we would talk into the morning about performing.
 She insisted that you must know and do exactly what was right for you...Everything had to have meaning to Frances no matter how minor a detail.
 She showed me how to structure a show so that it meant something and you also had room to in it to improvise and play around...One of the wildest women I have ever met.
 She also didn't care what other people thought about her" (Smith&Peters 23).
 It seems Frances became a teacher after all.

-Yet Faye was a shrewd woman and made sure she could please and audience far less liberal than she; "the hippest entertainer in square circles," according to Leonard Feather. "'Hers is the perfect nightclub act,' Ron Saw wrote in the Sydney Mirror after the opening.
-'It is probably the most profitable that Sydney night spots have ever known.
-She is a goldmine.'
-But ...
+Yet Faye was a shrewd woman and made sure she could please and audience far less liberal than she; "the hippest entertainer in square circles," according to Leonard Feather.
+"Hers is the perfect nightclub act," Ron Saw wrote in the Sydney Mirror after the opening.
+"It is probably the most profitable that Sydney night spots have ever known.
+She is a goldmine"' Bu t ...
 Frances Faye did not become a goldmine preaching to the converted.
 Faye broadened her appeal by in conservative times by operating from the wisdom that people think what the want to think...the object and the trick of it, keep them guessing" (MacLean 64-65).
 "In such nightclubs as Ye Little Club or showrooms such as Ciro's or Studio One's Backlot Theatre, she spun a web of music and off-color jokes in which she parodied her bisexuality while teasing her primarily heterosexual audiences" (Folkart 11-16-91).
-By mixing comments like "Gay, Gay, is there another way?" and "now, my ex-husband on sax" Frances appeased anyone's suspicions whatever they were (MacLean 65).
+By mixing comments like "Gay, Gay, is there another way?" and "now, my ex-husband on sax" Frances appeased anyone's suspicions whatever they were (MacLean).
 Faye peppered her act with Yiddish and in Yiddish "gay" means "go"; so in fact some of the many Jews who came to see her might have thought "gay, gay, gay" was a play on words referring to her trademark call "go, go, go."
 Happy, homosexual, or go, Faye was content to let them think what they wanted.
-When asked about her audience, Faye put it like this, "if they are aware and alert and if they understand me and like me I am thrilled to death" (Over Easy 12/77).
+When asked about her audience, Faye put it like this, "if they are aware and alert and if they understand me and like me I am thrilled to death" (Over Easy).
 Frances worked tremendously hard and therefore carefully protected her reputation.
 In 1963 she and brother Marty sued Electra records and won a settlement that pulled a song off a Bob Gibson/Hamilton Camp album that lampooned her lifestyle.
 In the fall of 1964 Dorothy Kilgallen reported the engagement of and "amicable" break-up of Frances and Regina Records President, Jack LaForge.
 On televsion in 1977, an elderly Faye once again dismissed "rumors that she would remarry" yet still managed to keep them guessing by coyly saying, "with the money I make each week, a man could never keep me" (Over Easy).

-Frances also met Lana Cantrell down under thru Peter Allen.
-They helped arrange some of her first US bookings and hosted her when she first arrived.
-"That kid couldn't even make a cup of coffee," Frances fondly joked.
-Lana performed with Frances in Sydney in both 1962 and 1963.
-In a bootleg recording Fran's affection and generostiy for Cantrell is clear.
-Then in 1964 Faye was there when the Beatles hit and Frances shared drummer Jimmy Nicol with the Fab Four when Ringo took ill.
+Back in Australia again in 1964, Faye was there when the Beatles hit and Frances shared drummer Jimmy Nicol with the Fab Four when Ringo took ill.
 He was interviewed while touring with the Beatles in Australia as a temporary replacement for an ailing Ringo:

 Q: "What happened with Frances Faye?
 How did you get up on-stage?
 Did she call you up?"